 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
 You may find one of our health articles more useful.

 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

 Gynaecological examinations should be handled with sensitivity and preservation of dignity for the patient.

 Always consider the possibility of pregnancy when presented with abnormal bleeding or pain.

-Allow the patient to tell you her problem.
-She may need sensitive prompting over more delicate issues, especially if you are a man.
+Allow the patient to tell you their problem.
+They may need sensitive prompting over more delicate issues.

 Direct questioning will then depend on the complaint but the following list includes issues which may need to be covered.

 - Last menstrual period (LMP) - date of first day of bleeding.

 - Cycle length and frequency - eg, 5/28, five days of bleeding every 28 days.

 - Heaviness of bleeding.
 (Number of tampons per day/clots/flooding/need for double protection.)